Skip to content

 I don’t need to, and the model is designed so I don’t have to.
 Your team provides the domain expertise.
 I provide the commercial framework and AI knowledge.
 Day 1 is a facilitated working session where your senior people do most of the talking.
 Neither of us could produce the output alone.

-You're not paying for two days of my time.
-You're paying for 2–3 specified service offerings your firm can put in front of real buyers.
-If one of those generates $50K in new revenue in its first year, the Workshop paid for itself three times over.
-Big Four AI strategy engagements run $300K+ over months with different scope and output.
-This is two days and three offerings ready to validate with real clients.
+You’re not paying for two days of my time.
+You’re paying for 2–3 offering briefs, specified and priced.
+You take them to clients, find what sells, then build only what earns it.
+If one of those offerings earns $50K in new revenue in its first year, the Workshop paid for itself three times over.
+Big Four AI strategy engagements run $300K+ over months with different scope and output, per TheStreet’s 2025 reporting on McKinsey, BCG, and Bain fees.
+This is two days and three briefs you test before you build.